digitechvishal/Image-Caption-Generator-Using-AI-Azure/README.md

 # 🖼️ Image Caption Generator using AI and Azure Computer Vision

-This project uses **AI and Azure Computer Vision API** to generate automatic captions for uploaded images.
-Built with **Streamlit**, it offers a clean web UI to interact with the AI service and get captions along with confidence scores.
+This project uses AI and Azure Computer Vision API to generate automatic captions for uploaded images.
+Built with Streamlit, it offers a clean web UI to interact with the AI service and get captions along with confidence scores.

 ## 🔧 Features